Reading, Discarding, and Deploying Configuration Changes

 This deployment method is available for all supported devices.

-You can use this deployment method for single configuration changes or wait and deploy multiple changes at once.
+You can use this deployment method for a single configuration change.
+Alternatively, you can wait and deploy multiple changes at once.

 Procedure